28 Aug National Trust – places and spaces for everyone

 Visitors are often attracted to the National Trust sites due to the picturesque grounds and Tudor mansions which have featured in countless film and TV shows.
 On Christmas Day 2013 Basildon Park featured in the special London Season of Downtown Abbey, which was watched by over 10 million people.
 Similarly, Lyme Park was used in the filming of the BBC adaption of Pride and Prejudice.
 Episodes of the popular motoring shows Top Gear (BBC) and Wheeler Dealers (Discovery Channel) have also been filmed at these locations.

-Following site surveys, Contacta has installed ‘under the counter’ hearing loop systems at both these sites, at their ticket offices, shops and tea rooms.
+Following site surveys, Contacta installed IL-K200 Under the Counter Loop System at both these sites in ticket offices, shops and tea rooms.
 Upon a survey at Lyme Park, it was established that some equipment had been incorrectly installed by previous contractors and was faulty.
 Rather than replacing it with completely new systems, our engineers were able to rectify the issues by replacing certain parts and refitting existing hearing loop aerials.

 To ensure its properties and sites are accessible to their customers with hearing loss, the National Trust have a preventative planned maintenance plan and we continue to assist National Trust in striving to make their sites welcoming to everyone